 95% of people prefer to travel by car while visiting Bomber Command Memorial

-A poignant reminder of all the brave young airmen who lost their lives in WW2.
+Poignant reminder of all the brave young airmen who lost their lives in WW2.
 Well designed.
-Very Respectful.
+Very respectful.
 Easy access.
 Worth a visit.